-- We abolished the "Document Management Rules" and newly established the "Record Management Rules" and related guidelines in April to improve such matters as compliance with global legal requirements for document management. - Records pertaining to business operations performed by directors were managed in accordance with the "Record Management Rules" and related rules and guidelines. - We revised the "Rules on Handling of Company Information" in its entirety and newly established related guidelines in May to enhance legal protection of our trade secrets and handle trade secrets of other companies appropriately. - For the purpose of strengthening the function of the Board of Directors and expediting the decision-making process, the number of directors was adjusted to an appropriate number and outside directors were added.
-In addition, an executive officer system was adopted. - To supervise the effective operations of directors, conditions of business operations were reported by representative directors and other directors to the Board of Directors, in accordance with Article 363 of the Companies Act (in January, April, July and October). - The evaluation of the effectiveness of the Board of Directors is implemented with the purpose of regularly examining whether the Board is performing its function properly for the improvement of the function.
-The analyses and evaluations were conducted by an external evaluation organization from fiscal year 2019, and a self-evaluation questionnaire survey for fiscal year 2021 of all Directors and Audit & Supervisory Board Members (from February to March) was implemented, along with interviews with some directors and Audit & Supervisory Board Members by the external evaluation organization (from April to May).
+- Briefing sessions were held for the Company and its domestic subsidiaries to ensure appropriate use of "CoreRepository," a system to realize record management based on the "Record Management Rules" and related rules and guidelines (from October to December). - With the use of the generated AI (Azure Open AI/Chat GPT4), a compliance consultation and evaluation system was established to ensure proper handling of company information and other information on the generated AI. - The Company adopted "Company with an Audit & Supervisory Board" as its corporate organizational structure under the Companies Act in order to ensure the effective oversight of Directors from an independent and objective standpoint. - Six of the nine Directors are Non-Executive Directors (including three Independent Outside Directors), and we have also established the Compensation Committee, the Appointment Committee and the Special Committee, which are composed of independent outside officers, to strengthen the supervisory function. - The Company adopted the executive officer system in order to separate managerial decision-making and supervision from the execution of business and work towards swifter executive decision-making. - To supervise the effective operations of directors, conditions of business operations were reported by representative directors and other directors to the Board of Directors, in accordance with Article 363 of the Companies Act (in January, April, July and October). - The evaluation of the effectiveness of the Board of Directors is implemented to ensure the effectiveness of decision-making and supervision by the Board of Directors.
+The analyses and evaluations were conducted by an external evaluation organization from fiscal year 2019, and a self-evaluation questionnaire survey for fiscal year 2022 of all Directors and Audit & Supervisory Board Members (from February to March) was implemented, along with interviews with some directors and Audit & Supervisory Board Members by the external evaluation organization (from March to April).
 The results were reported to the Board of Directors for further discussion (in May).
-The results of the questionnaire have confirmed that the effectiveness of the Board of Directors is secured. - In the meeting of the Board of Directors, the Chairman (CEO since March) provides information on the environment and trends of the industry and the current status of Chugai and others in order to provide support to the efficient business operations by outside directors and outside Audit & Supervisory Board Members. - The Board of Directors held 10 meetings, and the Executive Committee held 37 meetings.
-The Appointment Committee held 2 meetings, and the Compensation Committee held 1 meeting. - In line with the revisions of the Corporate Governance Code, the Special Committee consisting of only independent directors or Audit & Supervisory Board Members to deliberate and review significant transactions and conduct, etc., that may cause a conflict of interests between the Roche Group and minority shareholders was established and meetings were held (in March, June, November, and December). - Six persons from among outside directors and outside Audit & Supervisory Board Members who have satisfied the requirements for independent officers stipulated by the Tokyo Stock Exchange, Inc. and the Independence Standards established by the Company have been registered at the said Exchange as "independent officers."
+The results of this evaluation resulted in the external evaluation that the effectiveness of the Board of Directors is secured. - In the meeting of the Board of Directors, the CEO provides information on the environment and trends of the industry and the current status of Chugai and others in order to provide support to the efficient business operations by outside directors and outside Audit & Supervisory Board Members. - The Board of Directors held 10 meetings, and the Executive Committee held 43 meetings.
+The Special Committee held 3 meetings, the Appointment Committee held 4 meetings, and the Compensation Committee held 3 meetings. - Six persons from among outside directors and outside Audit & Supervisory Board Members who have satisfied the requirements for independent officers stipulated by the Tokyo Stock Exchange, Inc. and the Independence Standards established by the Company have been designated at the said Exchange as "independent officers."